About Billy Glisan, PC360 Founder & President

-With an opportunity to play college basketball I was possessed with the thought of getting better.
+With an opportunity to play college basketball, I was possessed with the thought of getting better.
 Basketball became who I was for many years.
 I worked harder than everyone else, spending hours in the gym working on ball handling, jumping, and playing the game I loved.
 I ran stairs, sprinted up hills and jumped rope to increase my vertical jump, speed and quickness.

-After numerous failed attempts at playing college ball, lacking the discipline to avoid the distractions of partying and with the lack of parent guidance, I found myself quitting at numerous colleges.
+After numerous failed attempts at playing college ball, lacking the discipline to avoid the distractions of partying and with the lack of any parental guidance, I found myself quitting at numerous colleges.
 I lacked the perseverance and maturity it took to work through the difficulties and challenges college sports (and as I would find out later, life) required.

 Getting An Education

 When I realized my NBA future was over, I finally went to college to get an education and try to make something of myself.
 Being highly motived, I made it through undergrad and graduate school in 5 straight years without taking a semester off.

 As an undergrad, I learned that I had a passion for learning about the science behind sports movements and training.
 In graduate school, I received the advanced science education that would serve as my foundation for a career that would evolve into fitness, wellness, spine rehabilitation, injury prevention and sports training.